 • It is also possible to define default values for the options of a recipe using profiles.
 They will apply whenever that recipe is used:

 '''

-file "myprofile"

-use it as $ conan install -pr=myprofile

 [settings]

 setting=value

 [options]

-MyPkg:shared=False
+mypkg:shared=False

 '''

-• Last way of defining values for options, with the highest priority over them all, is to pass these values using the command argument -o in the command line:
+• Last way of defining values for options is to pass these values using the command argument -o,--option in the command line:

 '''

-$ conan install . -o MyPkg:shared=True -o OtherPkg:option=value
+$ conan install . -o mypkg:shared=True

 '''